 Cleaning the seal around the shower should prevent black mould appearing (which will damage the seal).

 Keeping the shower curtain inside the bath or the shower door closed will prevent water leaking onto the floor.

 Unless included in your package -

 To reduce the chance of the filter becoming blocked, you could clean it each time the dryer is used.
 This is simple and easy to do.

 If you have a combination washer/dryer,at the end of the washing programme, there will be a choice of drying cycles.
 The drying capacity of combined washer/dryers is reduced compared with separate tumble dryers.
 It is best to take out half the clothes and expect the cycle to take up to 2 hours for heavy cotton items such as towels.

 Most washer/dryers use a condensing system where the moisture extracted from the items being dried condenses back into water, and is removed through the outflow pipe.

-Most machines will have a filter where foreign objects become trapped to avoid damage to the machine.
-It is best to clean the filter at least once a month, and is the first thing to check should any problems arise with the machine.
+Most machines will have a filter where foreign objects become trapped to avoid damage to the machine, it is the first thing to check should any problems arise with the machine.